vektorious/cm-curriculum/_articles/07-community-and-communication/contribution-mgt.md

 > 5. Networked Participation - She invites some of her peers to join your project forum
 > 6. Leadership - Agrees to present her work at a community call and creates a learning resource to contribute to the group’s repository.

 When you think through a pathway, you should begin to realize, what needs to be in place to move your persona forward.
-You’ll begin to see potential pitfalls for your persona, in terms of skills, time, and motivation.
+You’ll begin to see the friction points that would prevent your persona (and potential real life contributors), in terms of skills, time, and motivation.
 Once you have a sense of this story, you can begin to list solutions to any challenges.
-Here are examples of things that the project lead would need to do, or put in place for Rashid’s pathway to work:
+Here are examples of things that the project lead would need to do, or put in place for Andrea's pathway to work:

 - Publicize group meetings via other communities' communication channels
 - Collect emails of new group attendees for follow up messages.